 Schedule K-1 is a document for reporting, similar to a 1099 or a W-2.
 And you just have to fill out a Schedule K-1 individually for each partner in a partnership or shareholder in an S corporation.
 If you are a trustee or executor of an estate, you also must fill out a Schedule K-1 for each beneficiary who received payments from the trust or estate during the year.

 A more detailed guide on how to fill out and file a Schedule K-1 form for partnerships, shareholders and estates and trusts are given below.
-Simply follow the steps to avoid any hassle.
+Just follow the mentioned steps

 Usually, partnerships do not pay their own taxes.
 Instead, they report income and certain deductions to the partners, who file them on their tax returns.
-The K-1 is a reporting document, just like a 1099 or a W-2.
+The K-1 is a reporting document, just like 1099 vs w2 employees.
 Partners who get and receive a K-1 don’t have to file it with their returns.

 Part I: Information About the Partnership